- All Implemented Interfaces:

 getLength()Get the last position (that is, the number of items in the sequence).

-getSnapShot(XPathContext context)Get a pseudo-iterator which represents a snapshot of this sequence at the current position
+getSnapShot(XPathContext context)Get a sequence which is a snapshot of this sequence at the current position

 hasNext()Determine whether there are more items to come.